codingMustache/codingMustache/README.md

 ## Joke of the Day

-A quick shoutout to all of the sidewalks out there...
-Thanks for keeping me off the streets.
+*Reversing the car* "Ah, this takes me back"

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+Who is the original author of the realtime physics engine called PhysX?
- 1. United States
+ 1. NovodeX
- 2. Germany
+ 2. AMD
- 3. China (People&#039;s Republic of)
+ 3. Nvidia
- 4. Taiwan
+ 4. Ageia

 <details>
   <summary>Answer</summary>
-  Taiwan
+  NovodeX
 </details>